 Companies that block executable files often tell their employees to Zip such files in order to send them around.
-"Most people today know not to open .vbs or .scr files," said Chris Wraight, technology consultant for antivirus software vendor Sophos Inc. "But they think Zip files
+"Most people today know not to open .vbs or .scr files," said Chris Wraight, technology consultant for antivirus software vendor Sophos Inc. "But they think Zip files are OK to open."

 Most antivirus scanners can check Zip files for worms, but some users turn off that functionality for perceived performance reasons, Schmugar said.

 On the social engineering front, Sobig-E doesn't break any new ground.
 It arrives with a subject line like "Re: Application" and "Re: Movie."
 The message text politely asks recipients to "Please see the attached Zip file for details."